encukou/abi3/ISOLATE_STDLIB_MODULES.rst

 issues and partly because of misunderstandings and lack of coordination.

-We submit this PEP to explain the changes, seek consensus on whether they are good,  propose changing modules that do not exhibit issues, and set best practices for new modules.
+We submit this PEP to explain the changes, seek consensus on whether they are good,  propose the remaining changes, and set best practices for new modules.

-We are aware that the pre-existing changes might need to be reverted if issues are found.

 The PEP takes the form of the proposal that should have been submitted, talking about the situation before the proposed changes as current.